 Common side effects of consuming probiotics might include gas and bloating.
-While these are typically mild and temporary, more serious side effects include allergic reactions to the probiotics or ingredients in the food or supplement.
+While these are typically mild and temporary, more serious but rare side effects include allergic reactions to the probiotics or ingredients in the food or supplement.

-You should talk to your family doctor before you start taking probiotics or any type of dietary supplement.
+Talk to your family doctor before you start taking probiotics or any type of dietary supplement.
 He or she can tell you if a probiotic supplement will affect any medical conditions you have.
 Be sure to tell your doctor if you are taking any prescriptions, over-the-counter (OTC) medicines, or other dietary supplements.

 How are probiotics available?

 Foods and drinks that contain probiotics include the following: